SerialForBreakfast/InfinityBug/HammerTime/memlog/SystemInputPipeline.md

 *Created 2025-06-24*
 *Last Updated: 2025-01-22*
-*Status: Corrected - Evidence-based analysis only*
+*Status: Updated with V9.0 Evidence - Progressive Stress System*

 ---

 ## 1 Scope and Purpose

 This document provides technical analysis of the tvOS input processing architecture and its relationship to the InfinityBug phenomenon.
-All claims are based on verified evidence from Apple's public APIs and observable reproduction patterns.
+All claims are based on verified evidence from Apple's public APIs, observable reproduction patterns, and V9.0 Progressive Stress System development.

-> **Prerequisites**: Familiarity with `CFRunLoop`, UIKit event dispatch, UIAccessibility framework, and GameController framework.
+> **Prerequisites**: Familiarity with `CFRunLoop`, UIKit event dispatch, UIAccessibility framework, GameController framework, and progressive memory pressure patterns.

 ---